---Example 2: An applicant receives their first FO in the year 2016 and pays this loan off in the year 2021.
-In determining outstanding years, the exact date is not significant, no matter if it is paid off on 1/1, 6/23, or 12/31 it still counts as 1 calendar year and the applicant would have 4 additional total years to get an FO.
+--Example 2: An applicant receives their first FO in 2016 and pays the loan off in 2021.-- In determining outstanding years, the exact date is not significant, no matter if it is paid off on 1/1, 6/23, or 12/31 it still counts as 1 calendar year and the applicant would have 4 additional total years to get an FO.
 If the applicant comes back for another FO in the year 2027, this applicant would still have 4 additional total years in which they may receive an FO.